The Reed City Housing Commission is a Section 8 and Public Housing Public Housing Agency in Reed City, Michigan.

 The Reed City Housing Commission serves Reed City.

-As of March 31st, 2016 the Reed City Housing Commission manages 60 active Housing Choice Vouchers.
+As of the most recent VMS report, Reed City Housing Commission manages 66 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: